renovatebot/renovate/docs/usage/user-stories/swissquote.md

 Which of these two would you prefer to start with:

 - A project that is fairly up-to-date where you can bump the dependency, run the deployment pipeline and go back to your day
-- A project that wasn’t touched in years; every dependency is outdated and Continuous Integration is red on all branches if running at all
+- A project that wasn’t touched in years; every dependency is outdated and Continuous Integration is red on all branches, if running at all

 Am I exaggerating with my examples?
 Maybe a little, but I have seen cases very close to those.